L0nelyPlut0/L0nelyPlut0/README.md

-**About Me**
+###**About Me**

-Currently studying a Graduate Diploma of Information Science at Massey University.
+🎓 Currently on a journey of knowledge at Massey University, pursuing a Graduate Diploma of Information Science.

-Learning web development in my free time.
+🔐 Cybersecurity enthusiast, locking down bytes and bits to protect the digital frontier.

+💻 Self-studying web dev, learning HTML, CSS and JavaScript.